Watch Out for this PRESTO Card Quirk Before You Miss Your GO Train

 Think you’ll get to choose when to retire?
 Think again.
 And plan now for how to handle a rough ride into retirement.

-How to Activate an ING Direct THRIVE Chequing Account Debit Card
+How to Activate a Tangerine (ING Direct THRIVE) Chequing Account Debit Card

 What’s the fastest way to activate your new debit card?
 And how long did it take to get the card in the mail?